rachelanddata/screen/README.md

 # Instructions

-- Build this docker image, use it as your base (read more [here](https://github.com/puckel/docker-airflow))
+- Build this docker image
 - You can run `bash` as the command with an interactive tty to get into the image:

 ```
 docker run --rm -it ${whatever-you-named-the-image} /bin/bash
 ```

 - Setup a local database within the docker image.
-The only restriction here is that you cannot use Airflow's database

-- Write an Airflow DAG that will:

-  1. Download the first 100 datasets from https://github.com/datasets
-  2. Load the data into the database that you setup.
+- Load the csv files from the `data` directory into the database you created.
-  3. Answer the questions [below](README.md#Questions) and output it to an answer(s) table.
+- Answer the questions [below](README.md#Questions) and output the answers into an answer table(s).
-  4. Ensure that we can `docker run` and then use `localhost:$PORT` to see the solution running.

 - Lastly, create a Pull Request with your code for review

 # Questions

-## What's the average number of fields across all tables
+## What's the average number of fields across all the tables you loaded?

 Output should be a simple number